rproenza86/testForCIDemo/readme.md

 **http://localhost:8080**

 Note for the final Chapter I make a chnage to the home.hbs view to show the code going through the entire process.
 I put that code in a seperate file called home-cat.hbs.

+## Steps in the automatization process:

+1. NodeJs app with its unit test and stored in Github or Bitbucket
+2. CircleCI account bind with the version control repository
+3. CircleCI app configuration
+4. DockerHub or any other container repository account
+5. DockerHub automated build configuration link with github
+6. DockerHub automated TRIGGER build configuration for the automated build configuration
+7. CircleCI Environment Variables config for the Docker TRIGGER url